 We all want to think that we never compare our kids to one another, but I was doing it all the time without even thinking about it.
-For example, when one of the girls would act up at dinner, I would say something like “Look at Evelyn.
+For example, when one of the girls would act up at dinner, I would say something like, “Look at your sister.
 She’s sitting there eating so nicely.
 Why can’t you sit there and eat nicely too?”

 That might seem harmless, but those kinds of statements can create negative feelings in a child about their siblings.
 They might resent their brother or sister for making them look bad, or worse— they may think you’re favoring their sibling over them.

 Have you ever said something like, “This girl is my athletic one, and this one’s my artsy one?”
 Or “My first kid is the calm one and my second is a wild child”?

 I’ve made plenty of statements like that!
 But you know what I realized?
 This kind of labeling can breed resentment or other bad feelings too.

 If my first child thinks she’s the “athletic one” and not the “artsy one,” how will she feel when we’re working on a craft together at home?
 She might feel like it’s not her strong suit, so why even try?

 Our kids can both be athletic AND artsy.
 Labeling one can make the other feel as if she’ll never measure up in a certain area.
 We want our kids to be well-rounded, right?
 So why encourage them in one area and not in others?